 Hey!
 Don’t doubt the quality of their gigs because of that small amount of money.
 Many of them will actually deliver quality jobs.

-Transcription services is not only an overcrowded marketplace on Fiverr, but also an underpaid freelance work.
+Transcription services are not only an overcrowded marketplace on Fiverr but also an underpaid freelance work.

 You doubt that?

 Now, let’s analyze how much work you have to do as a transcriber.